aminmarashi/incubator/README.md

 # incubator

-Where I put isolated code for testing
+Where I put isolated code for testing, this project uses [evanw](https://github.com/aminmarashi/evanw) to run the scripts.

 ## Getting started